-The Institute for Sustainable Materials and Manufacturing (ISMM) was formally begun in 2011 and recognized with a major grant from the New York State Energy Research and Development Authority.
-The Institute will study, develop and transfer the latest technologies in sustainable materials and manufacturing.
-Initially, the ISMM will include two focal areas: (1) ultra-violet light, electron beam, and x-ray technologies in sustainable product development and manufacturing; and (2) development of sustainable coatings, adhesives and composites.
+The Institute for Sustainable Materials and Manufacturing (ISMM) will study, develop and transfer the latest technologies in sustainable materials and manufacturing.
+Initially, the ISMM will include two focal areas: (1) ultra-violet (UV) light, electron beam (EB), and x-ray technologies in sustainable product development and manufacturing; and (2) development of sustainable coatings, adhesives and composites (CA&C’s).
 These complementary areas will be under the ISMM and its advisory board.
 The goals of the ISMM and its focal areas are to facilitate and support: (1) research and development; (2) education at the national, regional and graduate and undergraduate levels through formal classes, outreach, training sessions and webinars; and (3) a pilot-plant approach that will allow end-users and manufacturers to confidentially test new formulations and equipment.

 The Michael M. Szwarc Polymer Research Institute is a consortium of associate members drawn from several organizations and institutions.
 It was established to promote the advancement of polymer science through education and research, coordinate diversified activities of polymer scientists and engineers in the Central New York area, and develop strong cooperative programs with polymer-based industries nationwide.
 Among its activities are sponsorship of new educational and research ventures, encouragement of individual and cooperative research programs, participation in academic programs leading to the B.S., M.S. and Ph.D. degrees, and promotion of continuing education and new developmental opportunities for scientists.
 The Institute will engage in all other activities necessary to maintain itself as a center of excellence in polymer science and engineering.